-And, that is exactly what AMA demonstrates as she visits anchorages, ports and people each year in the Inside Passage.
+And, that is exactly what “AMA” demonstrates as she visits anchorages, ports and people each summer in the Inside Passage.
 Her design is a study in integration, focused on protecting clean water, people and wildlife.

 All of her systems are part of the picture:

 Solid modeled, highly efficient hull and propulsion system designed with a slow turning, naturally aspirated and adequately-sized (48 HP) engine with approximately 40% reserve power, high reduction transmission and oversize (24") slow-turning prop;

-Use of local (Oregon, for now) waste-sourced biodiesel - soon to be all Renewable diesel - and Renewable Lubricants (NOAA's choice) carbohydrate-based motor oil, transmission fluid and hydraulic fluid; biodiesel cookstove and fireplace, and 97% ethanol summer stove;
+Use of NW waste-sourced biodiesel - soon to be all Renewable diesel - and Renewable Lubricants (NOAA's choice) carbohydrate-based motor oil, transmission fluid and hydraulic fluid; a biodiesel cookstove and fireplace, and 97% ethanol summer stove;

 Five trials to date with copper-free bottom paints to find the most effective low impact solution (Petite Hydrocoat Eco being the best performing so far);

 Long-lasting and maintainable renewables-sourced construction that is silicone bronze fastened and made from a combination of mostly local framing woods (Oregon white oak), and plantation-grown FSC durable carvel planking (Dark Red Meranti) that can be easily maintained and repaired if necessary;

-200 watts of solar panels coupled with an oversized alternator, efficient inverter and Firefly carbon-foam batteries that have almost twice the capacity and that are 40% lighter than typical lead acid batteries.
-This combination allows her to keep all systems functioning for 7 or more nights at anchor without a genset or running the engine;
+225 watts of solar panels coupled with an oversized alternator, efficient inverter and Firefly carbon-foam batteries that have almost twice the capacity and that are 40% lighter than typical lead acid batteries.
+This combination allows her to keep all systems functioning for 7 or more nights at anchor with neither a genset nor starting the engine;

 A gaff ketch sail rig, well-suited to the Inside Passage's rare fair winds and narrow channels;